AdesisNetlife/yawds/README.md

 ## Customization

-If you are a devops or an architect, `yawds` allows you to easily configure the environment for your projects
+If you are a devops guy or an architect, `yawds` allows you to provide and easily configure a development environment for the projects you own

 You can provide a pre-configured environment for a specific execution environment, for example, setting a pre-defined http proxy or packages provisioning